Elimor5/Pong/README.md

 - [ ] a modal on boot and when the game is paused
 - [ ] a production README

-This app will consist of a single screen with game board and nav links to Github, LinkedIn and AngiesList.
+This app will consist of a single screen with game board and nav links to Github, LinkedIn and AngelList.
 Above the game, there will be instructions to start a new game, pause a game, or reset a game.

 ![wireframes](./pong.png)